l-sala/BAPTA/README.md

 ------------------------------------------------------------------------

-**TL;DR for electrophysiologists: this tool will allow you to get reliable and consistent analyses of triggered APs in an automated way, as long as you have recorded APs correctly ;)**
+**TL;DR for non-electrophysiologists: this tool will allow you to get reliable and consistent analyses of triggered APs in an automated way, as long as you have recorded APs correctly ;)**